 Vetting for all ICC and ASP elections

-The Coalition for the ICC closely monitors the processes to elect leaders of the ICC and its governing body, the ASP, and has consistently called for the election of only the highest qualified candidates through fair, transparent, and merit-based nomination and election processes at the International Criminal Court (ICC) and Assembly of States Parties (ASP).
-Since 2020, the Coalition Team on Elections has advocated for a permanent vetting process to be introduced to ensure candidates possess a high moral character as required by the Rome Statute.
-As a result of civil society advocacy and like-minded States’ efforts to address the vetting gap, the ASP has committed to develop and adopt a vetting process for all elected ICC officials by December 2023.
-In 2023, the Coalition will continue to work with ICC States Parties in the development of the permanent vetting process and raise awareness and understanding of the essential elements of such a process: safety, transparency, and comprehensiveness.
+Since 2020, the Coalition Team on Elections has advocated for the introduction of a permanent vetting process to ensure candidates possess a high moral character as required by the Rome Statute.
+As a result of civil society advocacy and like-minded ICC States Parties’ efforts to address the vetting gap, the ASP has committed to develop and adopt a vetting process for all elected ICC officials by December 2023.
+As States Parties develop the terms for the a permanent vetting process, the Coalition is calling for a process that is safe, transparent, and comprehensive so it is purpose-built and set up to successfully assess whether candidates possess a high moral character.

 In addition to the qualifications and experience necessary for each role, the Rome Statute of the ICC requires that the judges, prosecutor and deputy prosecutors, and the registrar of the Court “shall be chosen from among persons of high moral character.”
 The process held in 2020 for the election of the prosecutor evidenced that adequate systems to assess this statutory requirement were necessary.